North–South divide in England: Culture

 When the commercial broadcaster Granada Television began transmission in 1956, it was primarily based in Manchester.
 Granada's strapline before both networked and regional programming was originally "From The North, Granada Presents...".
 A large arrow pointing Upward (North) was part of this caption.
-Granada Television's 1960s updated arrow (a G with an upwards arrow) was prominent on local idents and production endcaps until Granada's identity was divided between the ITV Granada and Granada Productions (later ITV Studios) brands as part of the creation of ITV plc in 2004.
+Granada Television's 1960s updated arrow (a G with an upwards arrow) was prominent on local idents and production until GranadaTV's identity was divided between the ITV Granada and Granada Productions (later ITV Studios) brands as part of the creation of ITV plc in 2004.

 Counterbalancing the image of the rich South/poor North divide are television programmes like Cold Feet, which feature Yuppie-esque, rich or upper-class Northerners, a deviation from the stereotypical North.
 Meanwhile, Only Fools and Horses is based around working-class life in Peckham.

 Statistics suggest that the consumption of fast food appears to be higher in the North of England, with the UK's fourteen "fattest cities" to the north or west of the dividing lines detailed above.